RAS Star Parties

 If you are new to this, be aware that equipment should be handled with the same care you would give any delicate instrument like a fine camera or good crystal.
 Generally, equipment is not fragile like these items can be, and won't break when touched.
 However, since the optics magnify so much, a simple touch can disturb the view, and may even move the scope so that you cannot see the object.
 So, do everything gently.

-When the sun goes down at a winter star party, the temperature can easily fall below freezing in a matter of hours.
-It is essential to bring plenty of layers of warm clothes.
-Include long johns, a hat, scarf, parka, gloves, heavy socks, and good shoes for the night.
+During the winter, be sure to include long johns, hat, scarf, parka, gloves, heavy socks, and good shoes for the night.
 Wool, silk, poly, fleece, down... all good materials to keep in mind for the winter months.
 Dress warmly from the beginning of the evening.
-Once the body gets cold, it can be difficult to get your body temperature back to a comfortable level.
+Once the body gets cold, it can be difficult to get its temperature back to a comfortable level.

-We don't cancel star parties due to weather, but you may arrive and find no one else there... which means you probably won't have access to the house and its amenities.
+We don't officially cancel star parties due to weather, but you may arrive and find no one else there... which means you probably won't have access to the house and its amenities.
+So it's in your best interest to stay on top of the weather and plan accordingly.

 On a star party weekend, you can call the site to get the latest conditions from someone who's there.
 The GMARS phone number is: (760) 364-1952.